 ▪Progress in Response to Incidents Related to FF-Type Kerosene Heaters

-Nineteen years have passed since Panasonic received an emergency order in 2005 due to an accident involving an FF-type kerosene heater and initiated a Groupwide market response.
-We continue to work, led by the Corporate FF Customer Support & Management Division staff, to prevent any new incidents.
+It has been 20 years since Panasonic undertook emergency groupwide market measures as a result of product safety incidents involving FF-type kerosene heaters in 2005.
+We continue to work, led by the Corporate FF Customer Support & Management Division, to prevent any new incidents.

 Ratio of Identified Units* to Total Units Sold (%)